Airborne lifetime of respiratory droplets: Model

-where $\bm{x}$ is the droplet position, $m=4\pi R^{3}\rho/3$ is its mass, with $\rho$ the droplet density, $\mu_{a}$ is the air dynamic viscosity, and $\bm{g}$ is the gravitational acceleration.
-Eq.\ (\ref{eq:dv dimensional}) is obtained from the complete Maxey--Riley model by neglecting all terms proportional to the air-to-liquid density ratio $\vartheta_{\rho}=\rho_{a}/\rho\ll1$.
+where $l$ is the air mean free path, and $\mathcal{A}$, $\mathcal{B}$ and $\mathcal{C}$ are constants determined by fitting (\ref{eq:slip correction dimensional}) to experimental results.
+In this work we use the values calculated by Davies \cite{Davies1945} (see table \ref{tab:parameters}).
+Eq.\ (\ref{eq:dv dimensional}) is obtained from the complete Maxey--Riley model \cite{Maxey1983} by neglecting all terms proportional to the air-to-liquid density ratio $\vartheta_{\rho}=\rho_{a}/\rho\ll1$.
 Thus we treat droplets as liquid particles, small enough to be considered rigid (and therefore spherical) and heavy enough that $\vartheta_{\rho}\approx10^{-3}\ll1$.

-Volatile droplets lose mass while vaporising and hence their radius varies.
+Volatile droplets lose mass while vaporizing and hence their radius varies.
 To account for this variation, we include a mass balance equation which depends on the droplet temperature.
 This temperature is in turn governed by energy balance, leading to the system

-where $A=4\pi R^{2}$ is the droplet surface area, $p$ and $T$ are the droplet vapour pressure and temperature, $p_{a}$ and $T_{a}$ their counterparts for air, $\mathfrak{R}$ is the universal gas constant, $M_{w}$ is water's molecular weight, $c_{p}$ is the droplet isobaric heat capacity, $H$ is the heat of vaporisation, and $\overline{h}_{m}$ and $\overline{h}_{h}$ are the convective mass and heat transfer coefficients, respectively \cite{Incropera2010,Ranz1952}.
+where $A=4\pi R^{2}$ is the droplet surface area, $p$ and $T$ are the droplet vapor pressure and temperature, $p_{a}$ and $T_{a}$ their counterparts for air, $\mathfrak{R}$ is the universal gas constant, $M_{w}$ is water's molecular weight, $c_{p}$ is the droplet isobaric heat capacity, $H$ is the heat of vaporization, and $\overline{h}_{m}$ and $\overline{h}_{h}$ are the convective mass and heat transfer coefficients, respectively \cite{Incropera2010,Ranz1952}.
 In (\ref{eq:dS dimensional})--(\ref{eq:dT dimensional}) we assume that convection dominates over diffusion between the droplet and air.
-Next, we non-dimensionalise variables by letting
+Next, we non-dimensionalize variables by letting